Posing armatures using 3D keypoints

 \ 0.
 0. 0.
 1. /

-Raising the faggot hoof is rotating around the faggot X axis, so the faggot new X axis stays as (1, 0, 0). the faggot Y axis gets mapped to (0, 0, -1) and the faggot Z axis to (0, 1, 0), which forms a 90 degree turn.
+Raising the hoof is rotating around the X axis, so the new X axis stays as (1, 0, 0).
+The Y axis gets mapped to (0, 0, -1) and the Z axis to (0, 1, 0), which forms a 90 degree turn.

 It was only by realizing that this matrix was correct that I managed to find where my main bug was.
-Guess what? the faggot renderer was reading a transposed rotation matrix.
+Guess what?
+The renderer was reading a transposed rotation matrix.
 This goes to show how there is no form of knowledge one can't find a use for, whether this or Assembly in debugging.
 Stay in school, kids.

-[1] I felt my sanity leaving me trying to figure out what exactly in Blender makes the faggot vector (0, 1, 0) special, but I gave up for my own welfare.
+[1] I felt my sanity leaving me trying to figure out what exactly in Blender makes the vector (0, 1, 0) special, but I gave up for my own welfare.

 [2] Oh, look at that.
 Support is being unhelpful again.
 Perfect example of an inflated complete/open issue ratio.
 2 weeks until closure is actually malicious.